Benefits

 The child must live in Norway or another EEA country, Switzerland or Great Britain.
 If the child, over a period of 12 months, spends more than 90 days outside of Norway or another EEA country, Switzerland or Great Britain, you will no longer receive child supplement.

 If you have been in the Norwegian military for at least 3 months, and were recently discharged, we will calculate your unemployment benefit based on an income of 355 860 NOK (3 G).
 If your income for the last 12 months was higher than this, you may be entitled to a higher unemployment benefit.
-NAV will calculate your unemployment benefit based on the income that will benefit you the most.
+Nav will calculate your unemployment benefit based on the income that will benefit you the most.

 If you are you receiving other financial support, it may affect the amount of your unemployment benefit.
-You specify in the application the type of financial support you are receiving, and NAV will calculate how much your unemployment benefit will be reduced.
+You specify in the application the type of financial support you are receiving, and Nav will calculate how much your unemployment benefit will be reduced.

 Remember to update your tax card

-You must pay tax on the unemployment benefit you receive from NAV.
+You must pay tax on the unemployment benefit you receive from Nav.
 You should update your tax card when your monthly payments are reduced.
-Read more about tax deduction on payments from NAV.
+Read more about tax deduction on payments from Nav.

 First payment

 You will receive your first payment of unemployment benefit when your application is granted.
-The processing time for unemployment benefit is currently 6 weeks.
+The processing time for unemployment benefit is currently 5 weeks.

 You will receive back payment from the day you were entitled to unemployment benefit.